Those in the know have let it be known that the Community Security Trust, founded by ex-convict Gerald Ronson may not be all it seems.

 Why are Boris Johnson and sidekick Kit Malthouse desperate to please the Trust?

-And finally why the hell would anybody entrust a charity to the likes of Gerrie Ronson who is big pals with wrinkly rogue Shirley Porter?
+And finally why the dickens would anybody entrust a charity to the likes of Gerrie Ronson who is big pals with wrinkly rogue Shirley Porter?